 Our goal is to work with all members of the community – inluding disabled individuals, service providers, government agencies, advocacy groups, existing organizations and employers – to eliminate barriers to employment and bridge the gap between disabled job seekers and the employers who want to hire them.

 Chet Culver, EA board member and former Governor of Iowa, said “I want to thank EDM and all of the sponsors, players and volunteers who make this such a successful event….and ask everyone to not forget our wounded warriors and disabled veterans who need our help to re-integrate to civilian status and employment.”
+EDM donated $5,000 to Enable America to support our work with military in transition in NC.

 “This tournament is a business and community-supported event which recognizes North Carolina’s veterans and their sacrifice.
 We’re honored to work with EDM in raising not just proceeds, but also awareness for deserving service members,” said Sandy Moonert, EA Program Director who is based in Raleigh and serves on the tournament organizing committee.
 “EDM is a strong supporter of the Enable America cause to improve employment for disabled veterans and wounded warriors.”